Project Peach

 The main symptoms of sea creature stings are intense pain where you're stung and an itchy rash.

-How to avoid being stung
+How to avoid sea creature stings

 Do